 It can take a lot of practice, but in time, you might be able to focus on breathing as soon as you recognize a trigger, which will allow you to stop your anxiety before it even gets started

 For you to combat your anxiety on a long-term basis, it’s helpful to find out why these attacks occur.
 You might have been subjected to a traumatic situation where you now associate certain things with negativity.
 This can cause a lack of emotional regulation.
 Knowing the triggers may not be enough, as you would also have to work through them, but it can be a significant step towards regaining equilibrium.

 It can be incredibly tempting to start avoiding any situations where your anxiety may spike, particularly if you have already identified your triggers.
 This can cause more harm than good.
 By avoiding, you might be increasing the likelihood of anxiety attacks if you find yourself unaware.
 Going against this avoidance and still allowing yourself in potential situations means that you will need to deal with your emotions.
 Repeated exposure can help you feel less anxious over time.

 Shift Your Thoughts

 When you feel your breathing change, heart rate, or skin starting to become clammy, you must put some coping methods into place.
-Some people find it useful to count to 10 repeatedly, while others might think about prime numbers or even reciting passages of text from memory.
-Unlike avoidance, these methods of thought shifting will let you self-regulate at the moment, but not try to brush the overall issues away.
+Some people find it helpful to count to 10 repeatedly, while others might think about prime numbers or even recite text passages from memory.
+Unlike avoidance, these methods of thought shifting will let you self-regulate at the moment but not try to brush the overall issues away.

 Dealing with anxiety isn’t fun, but you must do so.
 You may also wish to consider speaking to a medical professional for extra support.